Bengal1/Simple-Transformer/README.md

 # SimpleTransformer

+he transformer is a deep learning architecture that was developed by researchers at Google and is based on the multi-head attention mechanism, which was proposed in the 2017 paper "Attention Is All You Need".
 Transformer architecture according to article 'Attention Is All You Need'.

 ## Data
 The raw data is a csv file...
 ### Tokenization